sherlock-protocol/sherlock-v2-docs/audits/judging/the-lead-judges-role.md

 Apart from the USDC earned from the contest pool, where judges compete with each other, the Lead Judge also receives fixed compensation according to the following breakdown:

 * 110% base payment
-* Up to 10% subjective helpfullness score (in escalations and providing information), judged by Sherlock
+* Up to 10% subjective helpfulness score.
+Achieved by being helpful to the Sherlock Judge during the escalation resolution stage.
+It's a subjective metric.
-* a penalty of minimum of 5% and (num_issues / 300) * 5% per every day of delay beyond the unpenalized judging days' time
+* A penalty of a minimum of 5% and (num_issues / 300) * 5% per every day of delay beyond the unpenalized judging days' time.
   * The unpenalized judging time is 48 hours plus 24 hours for every 150 issues submitted in a contest.
 For example, if there are 100 issues submitted, then the unpenalized judging time is 48 + 24 * 100/150 = 64 hours.
-* 10 times the accepted escalation ratio
+* A penalty of 10 times the accepted escalation ratio
   * The accepted escalation ratio is the ratio of the accepted escalations (equal to the number of changes that the preliminary results need to undergo) to the number of all issues.
 For example, if there are 200 submissions and 2 escalations are accepted, the escalation ratio is 2/200 = 1%, and this will result in a 10% penalty.

+Simply put, we expect the judging (including the judging contest) of a 300-issue contest to be completed within 8-10 days with a minimal number of accepted escalations.
+If there were 300 issues, the Judging contest took 4 days, followed by 4 days of preliminary judging without a penalty.
+If the preliminary judging took 6 days in total, it would amount to (6 - 4) * 5% = 10% time penalty.
+Then, 3 escalations were accepted, but the highest mark possible was chosen for the escalation usefulness – 10%.
+This means that the final multiplier is 110% + 10% - (6 - 4) * 5% - 10 * 3 / 300 = 110% + 10% - 10% - 10% = 100%.
+The Lead Judge receives their base pay and their contest points remain unaltered.

+The above multiplier scales not only the USDC payout but also the number of Judging (leaderboard) Points received by the Lead Judge from the contest.
+If the multiplier is below 0, the USDC Payout is capped at $0, but the Judging Points for the contest are assumed to be the Lead Judge's ranking points multiplied by the multiplier (negative).
+So, for example, if a Lead Judge had 500 Leaderboard points at the time of the contest and gets a -20% multiplier, they get a $0 payout and a -100 points contest result.

 Sherlock reserves the right to alter the above formulas or inputted values in rare cases, especially in those when the complexity, number, or accuracy of issues is unusual.

+An example of the calculated multiplier can be seen in [this spreadsheet](https://docs.google.com/spreadsheets/d/1kuiDbXKl7VjOVQZvqMmj9wHLV73Vj2fMulXiRKFr6H0/edit?usp=sharing).

 ### Lead Judge responsibilities